-All interested sophomores who will be off campus in the spring will be eligible and able to participate in both components of SOAR.
-Only the January retreat is required for students to receive Winter Term credit, but we recommend students complete both components in order to make the most of their SOAR experience and be eligible for funding.
-More information about each of the program’s components is included below, and more details will be made available during the fall semester.
+All interested sophomores who will not be enrolled in the spring semester are eligible to participate in both components of the Sophomore Practicum.
+Only the SOAR retreat in January is required for students to receive Winter Term credit, but we recommend students complete both components in order to make the most of their practicum experience and be eligible for funding.
+More information about each of the program’s components is included below.

-Later this summer, more information about the weekly schedule for the retreat will be made available here.
+More information about the retreat’s weekly schedule will be made available during the fall semester.
 Students participating in the retreat should assume that the schedule will reflect full days Monday through Friday.